Graizelound

+History

 According to A Dictionary of British Place Names, the 'lound' in Graizelound derives from the Old Scandinavian 'lundr' for "a small wood or grove".
 Graizelound is recorded in the 1086 Domesday Book as "Lund", being a name for both the later East Lound and Graizelound, in the hundred of Epworth and the West Riding of Lindsey.
 The settlement contained ten households, four villagers, four freemen, two tributaries, 0.6 ploughlands, 3.5 men's plough teams, and a fishery.
 The lords of the manor in 1066 were Alnoth and Ulf Fenman.
 Following Domesday, lordship was given to Geoffrey de La Guerche who was also Tenant-in-chief to King William I.